elunna/nerfhack-changelog/README.md

 To avoid "stupid deaths," bite attacks are prevented when fighting monsters like cockatrices, Medusa, or green slimes.
 Although vampires have drain level resistance, they remain vulnerable to life-draining bite attacks from other vampires.
 Intrinsic drain resistance does not protect against these attacks, but an extrinsic source, such as the Stormbringer, will.
 Vampires also feed more efficiently when their victims are confused, incapacitated, or trapped, a feature adapted from Hack'EM.

 In terms of food, most rations and fruit juice potions are replaced with blood potions when playing as a vampire.
 This avoids creating junk items and helps the player survive longer.
-Interestingly, vampires prefer cursed blood, as it provides more nutrition, whilst cursed vampire blood increases their maximum hit points.
-In contrast, blessed blood is treated as congealed and unusable.
-This behavior is the opposite of SLASH'EM.
 Some vampires receive an opera cloak, though it is rarer than in SLASH'EM, and wearing an opera cloak grants a charisma bonus, as in UnNetHack.
 Potions of blood and vampire blood offer vampires a drinkable food source, but shopkeepers charge more for blood when vampires are hungry.

 Like the other vampires players will encounter in the dungeon, player vampires can no longer shapeshift using the #monster command.
 However, they now start the game with infravision and stand alone as the sole beneficary of that intrinsic in NerfHack.